-Alternatively, the Gloucester laboratory has private facilities with an en-suite toilet where the sample can be produced.
+An appointment will be made at the Edward Jenner Laboratory at Gloucestershire Royal Hospital for you to produce your samples.
+There are private facilities with an en-suite toilet where the sample can be produced.

-If possible, we would like to collect and store 3 samples before the start of your treatment.
+If possible, we would like to collect and store up to 3 samples before the start of your treatment.
 Ideally, these samples should be produced 2 days apart.